avocado-framework/avocado/docs/source/guides/user/chapters/tags.rst

 Filtering tests by tags
 =======================

+.. warning:: The example perf.py is not distributed with avocado anymore.
+             This is an old example that needs to be updated.

 Avocado allows tests to be given tags, which can be used to create test categories.
 With tags set, users can select a subset of the tests found by the test resolver (also known as test loader).